-Counterintuitively, aperture attributes can be attached to regions.
-When a G36/G37 creates a region all aperture attributes in the attribute dictionary at that moment are attached to it, in the same way as they would be attached to an aperture created with an AD command.
+Counter-intuitively, aperture attributes can be attached to regions.
+When a G36/G37 creates a region all aperture attributes in the dictionary are attached to it, in the same way as they are attached to an aperture created with an AD command.
+A way to view this is that the G36 command creates a virtual region aperture and attaches attributes to it in the same way as an AD.
+Regions effectively function as single-use apertures that are flashed and immediately forgotten when the region definition is completed.

 Aperture attributes on regions are necessary.
-Aperture attributes are a way to attach properties to objects such as draws or flashes created with that aperture.
-It is sometimes necessary to attach the same property to region objects, which are created without an aperture.
-For example, the function 'conductor' must be assigned both to tracks - draws, created with an aperture - and copper pours - regions.
-This is done by attaching the aperture attribute
+Aperture attributes are a way to attach properties to objects such as draws or flashes.
+It is sometimes necessary to attach the same property to region objects.
+For example, the function 'conductor' must be assigned both to tracks - draws - and copper pours - regions.
+For the tracks this is done with an aperture attribute, a convenient way to attach an attribute to a larger number of objects.
+For the regions this is done with the mechanism in the first paragraph.